linobollansee/property-value-maximizer/README.md

         - Streamlit widgets were created with `st.number_input` to allow the user to enter values for each feature or variable that influences the prediction.
         - Input widgets were given a defined `min_value` and `max_value` to ensure the input is within a realistic range.

-  - User Story 4.6: Accurate Sale Price Prediction
+  - User Story 4.6: Accurate Sale Price Prediction - Business Requirement 2
     - As a client, I want the most accurate possible prediction of the sale prices for the inherited properties so that I can maximize the financial returns from selling the four houses.
       - Acceptance Criteria:
         - The sale prices of the inherited properties must be accurately predicted.